An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Introduction

 \subsection{Outline}

 The paper is organized as follows.
-In Section~\ref{sec:prelim}, we provide the necessary background on Gaussian process regression and kernel ridge regression.
-Section~\ref{sec:physpriors} establishes the connection between the physics-informed loss function of eq.~(\ref{eqn:pinnsloss}) and the Brownian bridge GP.
+In Sec.~\ref{sec:prelim}, we provide the necessary background on Gaussian process regression and kernel ridge regression.
+We establish the connection between the variational problem of eq.~(\ref{eqn:pinnsloss}) and the Brownian bridge GP in Sec.~\ref{sec:physpriors}.
 We do so by showing the loss function is the related kernel method objective, from which we deduce it is the MAP estimate of the corresponding GP regression.
 In 1D, we also prove the result in the setting of infinite-dimensional Bayesian inverse problems.
 That is, we show eq.~(\ref{eqn:pinnsloss}) is the MAP estimate of the posterior obtained when starting with the Brownian bridge as a Gaussian measure on $L^2([0,1])$.
-Some analysis of the method is explored in Section~\ref{sec:analysis}.
+Some analysis of the method is explored in Sec.~\ref{sec:analysis}.
 Here, we state the regularity of the prior and establish convergence conditions for the MAP estimate.
 We also derive a finite-dimensional approximation to the prior.
-Finally, in Section~\ref{sec:model}, we connect the method to the problem of model-form error identification.
+Finally, in Sec.~\ref{sec:model}, we connect the method to the problem of model-form error identification.
 We demonstrate that the posterior of the inverse problem adjusts according to error in the specified physical model.